matthieugomez/sumup/README.md

 ### `sumup` can `collapse` to an external dataset
-Just use the `output` option:
+You can write the result in an external dataset by using the `output` option:
 ```
 sumup hours wage, by(union married) statistics(mean p50 p90) output(temp.dta)
 describe using temp.dta
 ```
 ![](img/sumcollapse.jpg)

-The output file is written using the command `postfile`, allowing to output a new file without `preserving` the master dataset.
-This saves time but, unfortunately, this means the output file does not include value labels and variable labels.
+The output file is written using the command `postfile`.
+For now, it does not include value labels and variable labels.

 ### `sumup` is fast
 `sumup` is ten times faster than `table, contents()`; `tabstat` or `collapse`. `sumup` is as fast, but more flexible, than `tabulate, summarize()`.